TYPO3 vs WordPress: an honest comparison

 The Historical Development

-TYPO3 – Start as an Enterprise CMS
+TYPO3 – born as an enterprise CMS

-WordPress – Start as a Blog System
+WordPress – born as a blogging platform

-WordPress – Expansion to a Universal CMS
+WordPress – grows into a general-purpose CMS

-Two Philosophies
+Two philosophies

 What does this mean in practice?